Do Large Language Models Mirror Cognitive Language Processing?: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated remarkable capabilities in text comprehension and logical reasoning, achiving or even surpassing human-level performance in numerous cognition tasks.
-As LLMs are trained from massive textual outputs of human language cognition, it is natural to ask whether LLMs mirror cognitive language processing.
-Or to what extend LLMs resemble cognitive language processing?
-In this paper, we propose a novel method that bridge between LLM representations and human cognition signals to evaluate how effectively LLMs simulate cognitive language processing.
-We employ Representational Similarity Analysis (RSA) to mearsure the alignment between 16 mainstream LLMs and fMRI signals of the brain.
-We empirically investigate the impact of a variety of factors (e.g., model scaling, alignment training, instruction appending) on such LLM-brain alignment.
-Experimental results indicate that model scaling is positively correlated with LLM-brain similarity,\footnote{For notational simplicity, we refer to the similarity between LLM representations and brain cognitive language processing signals as LLM-brain similarity.} and alignment training can significantly improve LLM-brain similarity.
+Large Language Models (LLMs) have demonstrated remarkable abilities in text comprehension and logical reasoning, indicating that the text representations learned by LLMs can facilitate their language processing capabilities.
+In neuroscience, brain cognitive processing signals are typically utilized to study human language processing.
+Therefore, it is natural to ask how well the text embeddings from LLMs align with the brain cognitive processing signals, and how training strategies affect the LLM-brain alignment?
+In this paper, we employ Representational Similarity Analysis (RSA) to measure the alignment between 23 mainstream LLMs and fMRI signals of the brain to evaluate how effectively LLMs simulate cognitive language processing.
+We empirically investigate the impact of various factors (e.g., pre-training data size, model scaling, alignment training, and prompts) on such LLM-brain alignment.
+Experimental results indicate that pre-training data size and model scaling are positively correlated with LLM-brain similarity,\footnote{For notational simplicity, we refer to the similarity between LLM representations and brain cognitive language processing signals as LLM-brain similarity.} and alignment training can significantly improve LLM-brain similarity.
+Explicit prompts contribute to the consistency of LLMs with brain cognitive language processing, while nonsensical noisy prompts may attenuate such alignment.
 Additionally, the performance of a wide range of LLM evaluations (e.g., MMLU, Chatbot Arena) is highly correlated with the LLM-brain similarity.